onewelcome/identity-cloud-documentation/docs/products/access/topics/oidc/session-management/session-monitoring-with-iframes.md

 ## Restrictions

 ### Identity Providers
-Onegini Access requires Onegini CIM or any other SAML identity provider to determine if the user is still authenticated.
+OneWelcome Access requires OneWelcome CIM or any other SAML identity provider to determine if the user is still authenticated.
 For a
 JavaScript client that utilizes the authorization code flow with PKCE, you must use the SAML artifact binding.
 For server side Relying Party implementations you can also use the SAML redirect or post binding.
-When a different type of identity provider is used, Onegini Access will always respond with the error `login_required`.
+When a different type of identity provider is used, OneWelcome Access will always respond with the error `login_required`.

 ### Hosts and cookies
-The request towards Onegini Access requires a cookie to determine the session.
+The request towards OneWelcome Access requires a cookie to determine the session.
 Browsers are no longer always sending cookies to servers to protect the privacy of their users.
 The request to check the session with the OP is done via an iframe, and this has brought restrictions to the setup.
 Some browsers will only send cookies to the OP when it shares the domain name with the RP and only via https.